aneeshv/bq-docs/README.txt

 bqtool
 ******
-bqtool is a Android commandline utility for programming, monitoring, and debugging TI's bq27xxx family of single-cell gas gauges.
+bqtool is an Android commandline utility for programming, monitoring, and debugging TI's bq27xxx family of single-cell gas gauges.
 Although it's created for Android it can be easily ported for any Linux system.